TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Generalizable Traffic Control Agent

 \subsubsection{Episodic Spatiotemporal Context Cache}

-The executable spatiotemporal reasoning process produces not only the current diagnostic result but also a sequence of intermediate analytical artifacts.
-To preserve these reusable intermediate results within an optimization episode, we maintain an Episodic Spatiotemporal Context Cache (ESCC), which serves as a structured working memory organized along spatial, temporal, and task dimensions.
-By caching historical analytics, the ESCC avoids redundant computation, supports coherent multi-step planning within the current episode, and enables the agent to improve its decisions online by reusing previously computed analytics rather than restarting from scratch.
+Analytics from executable spatiotemporal reasoning are preserved within an episode using an Episodic Spatiotemporal Context Cache (ESCC), a structured working memory over spatial, temporal, and task dimensions that supports multi-step planning and reuse of analytical context.

-During decision-making, the agent queries $\text{ESCC}_{t-1}$ to retrieve historical analytics that are most relevant to the current traffic state and task configuration.
+During decision-making, the agent queries $\text{ESCC}_{t-1}$ to retrieve historical analytics that can be utilized in the current reasoning episode.
 The retrieved context is then combined with the current analytical result $Y_t^{\mathrm{ana}}$ for action generation:

-where $\text{Retrieve}(\cdot)$ is a retrieval operator that the LLM agent implements for selecting the required cached analytical results.
-In this way, ESCC functions as an intra-episode working memory that grounds each decision in both the current diagnosis and the historical reasoning context established earlier in the same episode.
-This enables self-improvement under runtime interaction while preserving reasoning coherence during the optimization process.
+where $\text{Retrieve}(\cdot)$ denotes the retrieval process of the agent to select relevant cached analytics.
+ESCC therefore grounds decisions in both the current diagnosis and prior context within the same episode.